aress31/burpgpt/README.md

 ## Features

-- Provides an additional passive scan check to submit `HTTP` request and response data to a user-controlled `GPT` model for security analysis.
+- Provides an additional passive scan check, enabling users to submit `HTTP` request and response data to an `OpenAI`-controlled `GPT` model for security analysis, through the use of a placeholder system.
-- Allows for customisation of prompts to unlock infinite ways of interacting with `OpenAI` models.
+- Empowers users to customise prompts and unleash limitless possibilities for interacting with `OpenAI` models.
+Browse through the [Example Use Cases](#example-use-cases) for inspiration.
-- Leverages the power of `OpenAI's GPT-3 API` to detect potential security vulnerabilities in the scanned application.
+- Leverages the power of `OpenAI's GPT` models to detect potential security vulnerabilities in the scanned application.
 - Allows the user to select the most suitable `OpenAI` model from the available options.
 - Offers easy `API key` rotation to provide greater control over billing and usage.
-- Integrates seamlessly with `Burp Suite`, making it easy to use and transparent once configured.
+- Integrates seamlessly with `Burp Suite`, allowing for easy and transparent use once configured.
+It also displays the analysis results directly within the `Burp UI`, enabling efficient post-processing of the scan results.

 ## Installation